WiCi-Lab/MTN/README.md

 [1] E. Basar, I. Yildirim, and F. Kilinc, “Indoor and outdoor physical channel modeling and efficient positioning for reconfigurable intelligent surfaces in mmWave bands,” IEEE Trans.
 Commun., vol. 69, no. 12, pp. 8600-8611, Dec.
 2021.

 [2] E. Basar, I. Yildirim, “Reconfigurable Intelligent Surfaces for Future Wireless Networks: A Channel Modeling Perspective“, IEEE Wireless Commun., vol. 28, no. 3, pp. 108–114, June 2021.

+Copyright reserved by the WiCi Lab, Department of Electronics and Information Engineering, Central China Normal University, Wuhan 430079, China.

 ## Preliminary version
 A preliminary version has been uploaded, while the clean code and the related instruction will be updated soon.
 We have provided the paired samples in the following link.